mark-meyer/startherecms/docs/tutorial/website_structure.rst

 Planning the structure of your website
 ======================================

-Great!
-We got a good looking homepage and some basic website configuration setup.
+Cool, we got a good looking homepage and some basic website configuration setup.
 Now it’s time for the good stuff: your content!

 When you’re designing your website think about the journey the user has to take to accomplish the goal of your website.
-For example, in our dog adoption process this journey might be divided into two sections:
+In our dog adoption process this journey might be divided into two sections:

-1. Things you need to be before adopting a dog
+1. Things you need to do before adopting a dog
 2. Things to do after the adoption

 There are many different things that need to be accomplished in each section.